A poignant & unapologetic film on global sex trafficking

 FOR IMMEDIATE RELEASE Contact: Kelly Galindo firstname.lastname@example.org

 ONE CHILD EVERY 26 SECONDS IS TRAFFICKED GLOBALLY

 26 Seconds is a two-stage film project that reveals the global epidemic of child sex trafficking.
 The first stage is a two-hour feature documentary that is currently in post-production.
 The second stage is a dramatic documentary miniseries.
 Through a captivating journey across the world, Galindo reveals the ubiquity of the problem and the gravity of the damage sustained by this evil, destructive trade.
 In intimate interviews, the audience gets a raw, often shocking glimpse into the lives of children and women in various cultures and regions.
-The interviews include vivid details of how each victim was captured or lured into the sex trade, the horrors of their captivity, and the commitment of each individual, non-profit organization, crisis intervention team, and law enforcement in the fight to eradicate global sex trafficking.
+The interviews include vivid details of how each victim was captured or lured into the sex trade, the horrors of their captivity, and the commitment of each individual, NGO, non-profit organization, crisis intervention team, and law enforcement in the fight to eradicate global sex trafficking.
 The film project exposes the underage sex slave industry from the United States to Asia and Africa.
 The 26 Seconds team is currently editing the feature documentary with three-time Emmy award winner, Mark Wilcken, as lead editor.
 The production will be making a strong push for top-tier film festivals, along with a PR campaign for the Academy Awards.
 Sid Ganis, the supervising producer for 26 Seconds, was the past president of the Academy of Motion Pictures, Arts, and Sciences; he also served as chairman of the Academy’s International Outreach Committee up to 2017.
 Prior to this, Ganis has been on the board of directors at Marvel Entertainment until its sale to Disney.
-His film career in marketing and publicity includes working at 20th Century Fox, Lucasfilm, Columbia Pictures, Warner Brothers, and Paramount Pictures.
+Ganis film career in marketing and publicity includes working at 20th Century Fox, Lucasfilm, Columbia Pictures, Warner Brothers, and Paramount Pictures.

 “Film is my commitment to creating work that matters in our world,” Galindo said.
 “I wanted to film a documentary on global sex trafficking because it is a fast-growing horrific industry that tragically affects every child and woman worldwide.
 We can either do something or nothing.
 I simply chose to do something with the resources and creative talent that I possess and have access to as a professor in film.
-As a filmmaker, my intention is to tell the story.
+As a filmmaker, my intention was to tell the story.
 It was not possible to tell the story about human trafficking unless I visited the countries, met the victims face-to-face that were trapped in the sex trade – the pimps and madams that sell them, and the johns who buy them – but the true heroes are the non-profit organizations that rescue, restore, and reintegrate these innocent children.
 Creating awareness is not enough, but rather a call to action is ALL of our responsibility.
-It will not only take an army of heroes but also a village of ordinary people.”
+It will not only take an army of heroes but also a village of ordinary people like you and I.”